2020 Orlando Pride season: Notable events

 In October 2019, Alex Morgan announced she was pregnant and expecting to give birth in April 2020.
 Morgan had stated she aimed to return to playing in time for the Olympics with the United States in July 2020 but the games were eventually postponed by COVID-19.
 Morgan gave birth on May 7, 2020.

 Five Pride players signed with Australian W-League teams to play with during the 2019–20 NWSL offseason: Emily van Egmond and Claire Emslie joined Melbourne City, Alanna Kennedy joined Sydney FC, Carson Pickett joined Brisbane Roar and Camila joined Canberra United.
 Van Egmond and Emslie won both the Premiership and Championship titles with Melbourne City as van Egmond also led the team in goals with six.

 On November 5, 2019, Orlando used its top priority to acquire the NWSL rights to Australian midfielder Chloe Logarzo off the NWSL Re-Entry Wire.
 On November 13, the pick was voided after the league realized Logarzo should not have been made available for selection and allowed to go through the re-entry process.
 The Pride was not offered compensation.
 Logarzo subsequently signed in England with Bristol City.

 In January 2020, the Pride announced that NWSL President Amanda Duffy was to step down in order to become the team's Executive Vice President.
 General Manager Erik Ustruck returned to Orlando City's front office staff after only a year in the role.

 In March, the start of the season was delayed indefinitely due to the coronavirus pandemic.
 On May 8, the NWSL allowed voluntary individual workouts on outdoor fields for the first time since the suspension.

-On May 27, 2020, the NWSL announced the 2020 NWSL Challenge Cup as a smaller format replacement to the league, a 25-game tournament hosted at Zions Bank Stadium in Herriman, Utah, beginning June 27, 71 days after the original planned start date of the regular season.
+On May 27, 2020, the NWSL announced the 2020 NWSL Challenge Cup as a smaller format replacement to the league, a 25-game tournament hosted at Zions Bank Stadium in Herriman, Utah, beginning June 27, 71 days after the originally planned start date of the regular season.
 On June 22, the team withdrew from the tournament following positive COVID-19 tests among both players and staff.

 Orlando ultimately played for the first time in 2020 on September 19 as part of the Fall Series friendlies, 343 days since the team's last match on October 12, 2019.